nehaljwani/team.exiv2.org/book/IMaEA.md

 | 22           | short     | 1                   | width (1620)                |
 | 24           | short     | 1                   | height (1080)               |
 | 32           | undefined | jpeg_size           | JPEG                        |

+The tvisitor.cpp code will reveal the structure of the CMT1, CMT2, CMT3, CMT4, THMD and PRVW as follows.
+It appears that Canon do not use the tiffDict/IFD1 feature of the Exiv2 specification to store a thumbnail.

 ```bash
 .../book/build $ ./tvisitor -pR ../files/cr3.cr3